MovementGH/OpenBot-Docs/source/index.html.md

 Member | Type | Description
 -- | -- | --
-enabled | Bool | Whether commands can be used in this channel id | Number | The id of the channel
+enabled | <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Boolean">Bool</a> | Whether commands can be used in this channel id | <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number">Number</a> | The id of the channel

 ## Command